-Many of you have asked me how to hang plants from ceiling and wall.
+Many of you have asked me how to hang plants from the ceiling and wall.
 It’s nice to compliment your interior with greenery, but are potted plants the only option?

 Keep It Simple

-As you can see, this design can’t be any simpler.
+This design can’t be any simpler.
 It’s just a horizontal bar hanging from two long thin wires.

 Use A Tree Branch As A Hanger

 There’s nothing cooler than using earthy tree branches to hang plants with the help of an S hook or a toggle bolt with a swag hook.
 It’s like you’re recycling nature!
 However, you need to make sure to select a suitable branch.
 I suggest testing its weight capacity before you actually hang it and don’t apply too much weight.

 I think that a kitchen garden with these branches as ceiling joists would be amazing!
 This way, you’ll easily have fresh herbs whenever you need to flavor your dishes.
 You can check out my article on the best indoor herb garden ideas with pictures.